rudderlabs/rudderstack-docs/destinations/analytics/profitwell.md

 ---
-description: Step-by-step guide to send event data from RudderStack to ProfitWell
+description: Step-by-step guide to send event data from RudderStack to ProfitWell.
 ---

 # ProfitWell

-[**ProfitWell**](https://www.profitwell.com/) provides users with all their financial and subscription metrics in one place.
+[**ProfitWell**](https://www.profitwell.com/) is a business financial metrics platform that provides users with all their financial and subscription metrics in one place.
+With ProfitWell, you can implement several revenue automation tasks to reduce cancellation rates, optimize product pricing, and get accurate revenue reporting.

-RudderStack allows you to seamlessly configure ProfitWell as a destination to which you can send your event data seamlessly.
+RudderStack lets you configure ProfitWell as a destination to which you can send your event data seamlessly.

 {% hint style="success" %}
-**Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/profitwell)**.**
+**Find the open-source transformer code for this destination in our [GitHub repo](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/profitwell)**.
 {% endhint %}

 ## Getting Started

-To enable sending data to ProfitWell, you will first need to add it as a destination to the source from which you are sending event data.
-Once the destination is enabled, events from our SDKs will start to flow to ProfitWell.
+To enable sending data to ProfitWell, you will first need to add it as a destination in RudderStack.
+Once the destination is enabled, events from our SDKs will automatically start flowing to ProfitWell.

-Before configuring ProfitWell as a destination in RudderStack, please make sure that the source platform is supported by ProfitWell.
-You can refer to the following table to do so:
+Before configuring ProfitWell as a destination in RudderStack, make sure that the source platform is supported by ProfitWell by referring to the following table:

 | **Connection Mode** | **Web**       | **Mobile**    | **Server**    |
 | :------------------ | :------------ | :------------ | :------------ |